ryanhansen2222/csci-432-fall2020/README.md

   your solutions when not in a group setting.
 Groups should be small enough that each member plays a significant role.

-### Classroom Etiquette
+### Zoom Classroom Etiquette

 Please come to class prepared by reading and working on homework problems throughout the week.
 We welcome questions!
 In the Zoom breakout rooms, we expect that you are actively working on problems.
+If needed, start your group by recapping what was discussed right before going into the breakout room or during the class perioud before.
+If something is unclear, ask for a clarification from your classmate.
+If your group is unsure of what the task is, please ask and do not sit idle!

 ### Withdrawing

-After 15 October 2020, I will only support requests to withdraw from this course with a ``W" grade if extraordinary personal circumstances exist.
+After 15 October 2020, we will only support requests to withdraw from this course with a ``W" grade if extraordinary personal circumstances exist.
 If you are considering withdrawing from this class, discussing this with me as early as possible is advised.
 Since this class involves a project, the decision to